Our past doesn’t cause suffering, but the habits it fostered may

 Maybe the best place to start is our habits of thought.
 We think all the time, but how often do we pay attention to our thoughts themselves?
 How often do we think about our thinking?

 Put another way: We’re constantly narrating our own lives and telling stories about ourselves, what’s happening to us, other people, etc., but how often to we step back and look at the way we’re narrating?

 Here are some good places to start looking for mental habits:

 - Driving.
-What sorts of narratives and stories do you tell yourself while driving, especially in stressful condition like rush hour?
+What sorts of narratives and stories do you tell yourself while driving, especially in stressful conditions like rush hour?
 How do you tend to characterize other drivers?

 - Checking email at work.
 What thoughts do you find running through your mind when you first sit down at your computer and open up your email?
 How do you talk to yourself about the task of reading email?

-- When you’re watching or reading the news.
+- Watching or reading the news.
 The news is full of provocative headlines and information.
 What are your default mental reactions to them?
 Are there patterns to the way you think about the news and the events in it?